Kitchen lighting design ideas

 - Lighting Advice

 Nowadays, the kitchen is the most used and most multi-functional space in the home.
 With more and more of us enjoying open-plan style living, it has become a place in which we might share meal preparation with friends and family, host and entertain guests, dine and even relax in.

-Employing a lighting designer to assist with the planning of lighting schemes is often essential, the but the budget gets of many don’t stretch far enough to allow for this.
-So here at Skinflint, our lighting designers will take a look at some of the basics for you to help you plan your kitchen lighting scheme for yourself.
+Because of this, you need to be particularly mindful of the key role lighting plays in creating a functional yet ambient space.
+Whilst employing a lighting designer to assist with the planning of lighting schemes is often essential, the budgets of many don’t stretch far enough to allow it.
+So let our team of lighting designers here at skinflint take a look at some of the basics for you - and help you plan your kitchen lighting scheme for yourself.

-A well-lit space is achieved by illuminating the right areas for the right tasks.
-A kitchen is a multifunctional room, just as many home spaces are.
-In them, we work preparing food on counter tops, cookers, and over sinks.
+A well-lit space is achieved by layering your lights and illuminating the right areas for the right tasks.
+A kitchen is a multi-functional room, just as many home spaces are.
+In them, we work preparing food on countertops, cookers, and over sinks.
 The kitchen table is another place that attracts a great deal of activity and will also require the option of brighter lighting.
-Here, we may share meal preparation time socially with friends and family as well as dine and dimmer, more subtle mood lighting can create a suitably intimate environment.
+Here, we may prepare meals, hang out with friends and family, as well as set the table and sit down to eat, so dimmer and more subtle mood lighting can create a suitably intimate environment.

 When planning, a good rule of thumb to consider is the ability to illuminate all the designated work areas.
 This may be through down-lighters, feature pendant lights over the counter, or hidden LED strips in your cupboard fascias.